danielbrendel/krepagotchi-game/README.md

 ## Description

-Krepagotchi is a virtual pet game where you need to take care of your own little Krepa.
-You need to feed it, clean its home, and give medicine if it is sick.
+Krepagotchi is a virtual pet game where you take care of your own little Krepa.
+You can feed it, clean its home and provide medical treatment when sick.
-You can also pet it, which is a lovely way to show affection.
+You can also pet it in order to provide affection.
+Full hunger and zero affection levels as well as a dirty home will impact your pets health.
+If health reaches zero, your Krepa will fuse and detonate.
+When that happens you will be prompted with an info dialogue showing some text as well as date of birth and date of detonation, and the opportunity to restart with a new pet.

 ## Disclaimer